oconnd29/NBM_Input_Selection_Testing/README.md

 #### `2_RunFS.ipynb`
 Runs **Feature Selection (FS)** on the healthy datasets:
-- Applies multiple FS techniques (e.g., correlation, mutual information).
+- Applies multiple FS techniques (correlation, mutual information, decision tree weights and estimated shapley valeus of an FFNN).
 - Evaluates features based on relevance and redundancy.
 - Outputs ranked feature lists for each turbine dataset.
 - Stores feature selection metadata for reuse in training.